 The lock-in threshold can be explored by inspecting the power spectral density on the flow domain.
 For each point in the parameter space we calculate the spectrum of u_x for every point in the domain.
 The global spectrum is then obtained as the sum of all points spectra.
 In addition to this global spectrum that contains all frequencies present in the flow, we define two "spectral probes" in two regions chosen considering the spatial development of the flow: one in the cylinder vicinity, and the second one in the location of the maximum strength of velocity fluctuations.
 A synthesis of all the global spectra is represented in the spectrograms shown in Fig. 6 for the same two forcing frequencies that have been analyzed in the previous sections.
-The spatial modification of the wake structure caused by the forcing is presented alongside the each case are indicated in the lock-in diagram.
+The spatial modification of the wake structure caused by the forcing is presented alongside the corresponding spectra in Figs. 7 and 8.
+For each forcing amplitude the root mean square of u_x is displayed by its contour levels.